PrintersForAnts/Micron/Mods/L.e.o.p.a.r.d/HeatsetZTensioner/Readme.md

 Alternately, just use the "safer_z_idler", which adds the appropriate clearnace (and which works with a hexnut in the "usual" way too).

-With the "no_shims" variants, unsurprisingly, no shims are needed.
-Just insert the bearings and affix with pins or screws!